My Heart, My Heart

 Live Poetry Jukebox

-The Live Poetry Jukebox is an interactive installation that combines poetry, visual art and performance.
-It consists of a ‘library’ of jars, containing miniature artworks, each expressing a feeling or idea connected to a poem.
-Audiences are invited to look at the jars, choose one they feel particularly drawn to and listen to a live performance of the poem.
+My Heart, My Heart: Live Poetry Jukebox is an interactive performance installation that presents an exciting new concept of engaging people with poetry through visual art and performance.
+It works like a music jukebox (only with poetry!) and consists of a ‘library’ of jars, containing miniature artworks, each expressing a feeling or idea connected to a poem.
+Audiences are invited to look at the jars, choose one they feel particularly drawn to and listen to a live performance of their poem.

 The jars are displayed on illuminated shelves.
 These are usually set up in our beautiful sky-and-cloud tent, but can also be adapted to small, intimate indoor spaces, such as lifts, beach huts, broom cupboards, or any other small spaces or hidden corners.